What is total anomalous pulmonary venous return?

-Total anomalous pulmonary venous return (TAPVR) is a birth defect in which the lung veins do not attach to the left atrium, one of the atria.
-Instead they attach to the right atrium or to the blood vessels leading into the right atrium.
+Total anomalous pulmonary venous return (TAPVR) is a birth defect in which the lung veins do not attach to the left atrium.
+Instead, they attach to the right atrium or to the blood vessels leading into the right atrium.

 After delivering oxygen around the body, the blood returns to the heart and goes into the right atrium.
 Then it flows into the right ventricle, which pumps it to the lungs to pick up oxygen.